 - WordPress 5.7 is one of the most popular versions with over 36 million downloads.

-- Yoast SEO is one of the most popular WordPress plugins by active installations.
+- Yoast SEO is one of the most popular WordPress plugins with active installations.
 It has over 5 million downloads.

-- WordPress has more than 31K themes with an average price of each theme being around USD 77.57.
+- WordPress has more than 59K themes with the average price of each theme being around USD 77.57.